 Do I need to be able to speak te reo Māori to enrol with Te Wānanga o Raukawa?

-Do I need to complete iwi and hapū and reo studies?
+Do I need to complete Iwi, Hapū and Reo studies?

-Researching your iwi and hapū and te reo Māori studies add benefit to the knowledge and skills you are acquiring through your chosen specialisation.
-You will require a letter of support from your marae committee or hapū upon enrolling in your Heke or Poutuarongo qualification.
+Researching your iwi and hapū and studying te reo Māori adds benefit to the knowledge and skills you are acquiring through your chosen specialisation.
+You will require a letter of support from your marae committee or hapū for your Iwi and Hapū Studies component when you enrol in your Heke (diploma) or Poutuarongo (bachelor degree) qualification.

 What level of computing skills should I have to study at Te Wānanga o Raukawa?

-Students must attend noho throughout the year but no, you don't have to move to Ōtaki.
-The noho are held at the Ōtaki campus or Manukau and Gisborne sites.
-If you are studying te reo Māori full time, you may want to think about moving to, or near, Ōtaki.
-Students in the Heke Reo diploma and undergraduate degree attend classes Monday to Thursday at the Ōtaki campus, so it is best to live within daily travelling distance.
+If you want to study te reo Māori full time in the Heke Reo diploma, you may want to think about moving to Ōtaki or somewhere close by.
+Students in the full time reo programmes attend classes Monday to Thursday at the Ōtaki campus, so it is best to live within daily travelling distance.

 Do I need to attend Kura Tautoko?

-Kura Tautoko is not compulsory but is an opportunity for you to take some time away from whānau and work commitments in order to complete your studies.
-During this time our campus and sites are open with academic staff and services open to support you in your journey.
+Kura Tautoko is not compulsory, but it is an opportunity for you to take some time away from whānau and work commitments in order to complete course work and assignments.
+During kura tautoko, our campus and sites are open with academic staff and services available to support you in your studies.

 What can I expect at Hui Rumaki Reo?

-You will attend Hui Rumaki Reo twice a year, once in huringa 1 (semester 1) and again in huringa 2 (semester 2), giving you a chance to put to practice what you have learnt in the online space and complete any oral assessments.
+You will attend Hui Rumaki Reo twice a year; once in huringa 1 (semester 1) and again in huringa 2 (semester 2), giving you a chance to put to practice what you have learned in your online te reo course and complete any oral assessments.

-Each day begins with karakia , mōteatea and you will go in to your year group classes.
+Each day begins with karakia and mōteatea before you move into your year group classes.
 There are also work groups and a whole range of fun activities that allow you to practise your reo while developing lifelong friendships.
 While hui rumaki are challenging and will take you out of your comfort zone, it is an experience our students enjoy and often miss when the hui is over.

 Can I bring my children to noho with me?

 We encourage you to make the most of learning while you are attending noho or Hui Rumaki Reo.
-Unless your child is breast feeding or you bring a caregiver with you, we encourage for yourself and your fellow students that you arrange childcare before each noho.
-During Covid-19, for the safety of your tamariki, we have asked that students or staff do not bring their tamariki on to site.
+Unless your child is breast feeding or you can bring a caregiver with you, for the benefit of your fellow students and yourself we encourage you to arrange childcare before each noho.
+During Covid-19, for the safety of your tamariki, we have asked that students and staff do not bring their tamariki on to site.